ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Replace the SQS queue with Amazon Kinesis Data Firehose.
 - B. Use Amazon ElastiCache for Redis in front of the DynamoDB backend tier.
 - C. Add an Amazon CloudFront distribution to cache the responses for the web tier.
-- D. Use Amazon EC2 Auto Scaling to scale out the middle tier instances based on the SQS queue depth.
+- ==D. Use Amazon EC2 Auto Scaling to scale out the middle tier instances based on the SQS queue depth.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/14/#) [  Discussion  **35**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/14/#)